 - Move your boxes into a downstairs room near the door, or the garage for easy access on moving day.

-- Double check that the van you have hired is available / the removals firm is booked Moving day.
+- Double check that the van you have hired is available / the removals firm is booked for your Moving day.

-- Create an ‘essentials box’ for keys to your new home, your unit, your vehicle; a local area map; money; important documents; hygiene supplies; fresh clothes; plasters; a pen and paper; items of particular monetary or personal value.
+- Create an ‘essentials box’ for keys to your new home, your unit, your vehicle.
+Suggestions include a local area map, money, essential medication and important documents.
+Additionally hygiene supplies, fresh clothes, plasters and a pen and paper.
+Also personally transport items of particular monetary or personal value.

 - Place dustsheets on carpets.
 If you are tramping in and out constantly you do not want to walk dirt into the carpets or scuff floorboards.

-- Keep an inventory of boxes and all large items as a minimum
+- Keep a written inventory of all your boxes and all large items as a minimum.